KarlZylinski/Bowtie/README.md

 [x] Remove render target ctor and free texture in renderer.cpp
     [] During rw cleanup, look at rw dstr and the texture stuff there.

 [] Split drawable into separate data arrays where drawable is index into those.
-Use a drawable pool to avoid fragmentation.
+Use a drawable pool in world to avoid fragmentation.
     [] Figure out how drawable and its "behaviors" can be split like so.
-[] Convert render_world.
-In here store the different drawable data and drawables as indices into these.
-Keep an array of free entries.

 [] Turn engine into namespace of functions which operates on engine struct.
 [] Turn font into namespace of functions which operates on font struct.